What to Expect During the Neuro-Hypnotherapy Process?

 The researchers also discovered that customizing and individualizing the sessions increased the effectiveness of the sessions dramatically.

 The autonomic nervous system (ANS) is a component of the peripheral nervous system and is made up of two branches: the sympathetic nervous system (SNS) and the parasympathetic nervous system (PNS).
 The SNS controls the more active "fight or flight" responses such as increasing heart rate and blood pressure.
 The PNS can be thought of as the "rest and digest" part of the autonomic nervous system, as it slows down the heart rate and aids in digestion.
-Symptoms typically arise from abnormal responses of either the sympathetic or parasympathetic systems based on situation or environment.
+Symptoms typically arise from unhealthy responses of either the sympathetic or parasympathetic systems based on situation or environment.
+We can help you to improve this concern by utilizing Neuro-hypnotherapy method.

 No comments: